aaronater10/sfcparse/README.md

     'key2' : 64
 }
 ```
-### You can also use the "cleanformat" to build multiline output faster
+## Clean Format: You can also use "cleanformat" to easily organize your multiline output
 ```python

 data_to_save_clean = {'key1':'value1', 'key2':'value2', 'key3':'value3'}